How to Persevere When You’ve Had a Hard Day

 Have you ever had one of those days?
 A day when you barely struggled to survive?
-I’ve had a few of them… days when the kids were wild, the house was a wreck, and things were simply not going the way I had planned.
+I’ve had a few of them… days when my kids were wild, the house was a wreck, and things were simply not going the way I had planned.
 I always start my days with the best intentions and to-do lists a mile long.
 But for some reason, I stray from my original plans.
 I stop focusing on how to persevere and instead I find myself settling for survival.
+But is there a better way?

 Perseverance is defined as staying on course even when faced with difficulty or delay.
 It’s far more than survival.
 It requires that we push through tough circumstances to complete what we have set out to do.